-FAMILY & CONSUMER SCIENCES CLASS 10410 - CHILD DEVELOMENT
+FAMILY & CONSUMER SCIENCES

+CLASS 10410 - CHILD DEVELOMENT

 An exhibit that shows learning about children.
-Examples: child care, growth and development, safety and health, children with special needs, and careers in child development.
-Exhibits that include items intended for use with children (books, toys, learning games, babysitting kits, etc.) should include information about what you have learned 1) about children while creating and using the exhibit or 2) what the child(ren) learned from use of the item(s) in the exhibit.
+Exhibits that include items intended for use with children (books, toys, learning games, babysitting kits, etc.) should include information about what you have learned 1) about children while creating and using the exhibit or 2) what the child(ren) learned from the use of the item(s) in the exhibit.
+Exhibit examples include careers in child development, caring for children with special needs, childcare, growth and development, safety and health, etc.

-CLASS 10420 - CLOTHING & FASHION -CONSTRUCTED/SEWN GARMENTS & ACCESSORIES
+CLASS 10420 - CLOTHING & FASHION - CONSTRUCTED/SEWN GARMENTS & ACCESSORIES

-A constructed garment or accessory (sewn, knitted, crocheted, or other process) that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and clothing care.
+A constructed garment or accessory (sewn, knitted, crocheted, or other process) that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and/or clothing care.
 Exhibits must be intended to be worn by humans.

-CLASS 10422 - CLOTHING & FASHION -PURCHASED GARMENTS & ACCESSORIES
+CLASS 10422 - CLOTHING & FASHION PURCHASED GARMENTS & ACCESSORIES